-I also go into what all that means, to give you a full understanding, but notice the definition states it is several intentional activities.
+I also go into what all that means, to give you a full understanding, but notice the definition states it is a purposeful activity.
 You must actively participate in your meditation – or you could very well be “doing nothing“.

 Relaxation of the body and mind

 Relaxation is typically a part of most meditations.
 It is OK to stop there – you have meditated.
 However, the relaxation part is usually the beginning of meditation practice.
 When teaching, I give the students a simple relaxation meditation on the very first day.
 It gets people quickly and easily into meditation while giving them the first skill to practise.

 The quickest way to get beyond the myths is to join my easy but comprehensive courses.
-For instance, there is a course which takes you through the 3 DNA markers of meditation to further your understanding.
-If you already meditate, feel free to share it.
+For instance, there is a video which takes you through the seven technologies of the mind that make up meditation to further your understanding.

 The next post is on another myth of meditation – gosh, there are so many.

 If you have any questions or comments feel free to join the Newsletter for updates because apart from finding out when the next exclusive article shall go up you can also contact me by replying to my newsletter/emails.